 Another favorite is bun-less burgers.
-You could also leave the bun and swap the fries for vegetables instead.
+You could also swap the fries for vegetables instead.
 Add extra avocado, cheese, bacon or eggs.

 At Mexican restaurants, you can enjoy any type of meat with extra cheese, guacamole, salsa and sour cream.

-For dessert, ask for a mixed cheese board or double cream with berries.
+For dessert, ask for a mixed cheese board or berries with cream.

 Although the ketogenic diet is safe for healthy people, there may be some initial side effects while your body adapts.

-This is often referred to as "keto flu" - and is usually over within a few days.
+This is often referred to as the keto flu and is usually over within a few days.

 Keto flu includes poor energy and mental function, increased hunger, sleep issues, nausea, digestive discomfort and decreased exercise performance.

-At least in the beginning, it is important to eat until fullness and to avoid restricting calories too much.
-Usually a ketogenic diet causes weight loss without intentional calorie restriction.
+At least in the beginning, it is important to eat until you’re full and avoid restricting calories too much.
+Usually, a ketogenic diet causes weight loss without intentional calorie restriction.

-Although no supplement is necessary, some can be useful.
+Although no supplements are required, some can be useful.